The Wrath of God

+The wrath of God.
 Just what does the anger or wrath of God look like?
-A basic concept of this view of God’s character is the principle that God will “leave” the sinner when His presence or influence is not desired.
+A basic concept of the view of God’s character presented on this website is the principle that God will “leave” the sinner when His presence or influence is not desired.
 Basically, as a gentleman Who highly respects the free will of others, He does not impose His presence or influence where it is not desired.
 When He “leaves,” those rejecting Him reap the consequences of all that separation from God and His protection might include.
 That is how the Bible frequently uses the term “wrath of God.”

 The pattern presented below is used very many times in God’s word to describe “the wrath (anger, fury etc) of God” which is defined and described in Romans chapter 1.
 See a detailed examination of the anger or wrath of God here.
 I first saw this pattern illustrated in Marilyn Campbell’s book Light on the Dark Side of God and have since found many (over 70) examples of its use.
 If you see any not listed below, please let me know.

 - Because of man’s Sin